 St Gregory’s is committed to offering opportunities for student voice and student leadership.
 We very much want students to play an active part in making decisions that will enhance the life of the school community.

 Each September, Tutor group elections take place for the following leadership roles in each House; a House Representative, a House Captain and a House Charity Representative.

-A boy and a girl are elected in each case and it is important that they are able to fulfil the following duties:
+Two students are elected in each case and it is important that they are able to fulfil the following duties:

 House Rep: to represent the tutor group’s views at termly meetings with their Head of House.
 Members of the Senate are elected from the House Reps.